-You CAN eat corn, rice, potato, corn starch and any other foods that do not contain wheat, rye barley, and oats.
+You CAN eat corn, rice, potato, corn starch and any other foods that do not contain wheat, rye barley, and regular (non-GF) oats.

 Each case of celiac disease can have different symptoms.
 If you feel you may have celiac disease please see your doctor.

-Celiac Disease is a disease of the small intestine triggered by the ingestion of wheat, rye, barley or oats.
-A type of protein in these grains causes an "autoimmune" response that damages the small intestinal lining in genetically susceptible individuals.
+Celiac Disease is an autoimmune disease.
+Ingestion of gluten (wheat, rye, or barley) causes an "autoimmune" response that damages the small intestinal lining in genetically susceptible individuals.
 Celiac disease is estimated to occur in 1 of 135 persons in the United States.
 It is twice as common in females and occurs primarily in Caucasians.

 Celiac Disease may begin anytime from early childhood to late adulthood.